 Now, if you’re a time-billing company and you don’t have a resource planning process—or you’re attempting to plan on spreadsheets—then it’s time to formalize your process on software.
 Using a resource planning tool is the only way to accurately assess workload and therefore, understand what your organization can and can’t accomplish.
 Having greater visibility into workload will help ensure staff members are always busy—without burning them out.

 Take the workload report one step further: The best planning tools will analyze historical project, planning, budget, and invoicing data to synthesize and accurately predict workload, so you can confidently plan beyond just the next quarter.
-Workload forecasts provide certainty in an uncertain world.
+Workload forecasts provide certainty in an uncertain [#section-five]world.[#section-five]

 Demand Analysis